 - 1 clove garlic

-- ¼ tsp fresh thyme leaves only, chopped
+- ¼ teaspoon fresh thyme leaves only, chopped

 For butter seal on top

-- 2 tbsp butter 30g, or 3tbsp/45g if wider dishes (to form layer to cover)
+- 2 tablespoon butter 30g, or 3tbsp/45g if wider dishes (to form layer to cover)

 - thyme sprigs to garnish (optional)